-DON'T THROW THOSE TEA LEAVES IN THE TRASH!
+DON'T THROW OUT THOSE TEA LEAVES!

+Are you wondering what else you can do with your spent tea leaves?
 One of the best things about loose leaf tea (besides how delicious it is of course) is that it is of the earth and easily returns to earth.

 With loose leaf tea, there’s no need to fuss with emptying out tea bags, removing staples and strings.
 Just take your tea leaves however you steeped them (teapot, infuser, etc) and dump them straight into your compost.

-HOW TO COMPOST
+HOW TO COMPOST OLD TEA

 If you are just getting started with composting and need some tips, keep on reading.

-To keep your compost pile going, you always want more brown matter than green matter, in a ratio of roughly 70% to 30%.
+Greens to browns ratio: To keep your compost pile going, you always want more brown matter than green matter, in a ratio of roughly 70% to 30%.
 The number does not need to be exact, but brown leaves help heat up the compost and break down the greens faster.

 IF YOU’RE A COMPOST NOVICE…

 If you’re new to composting, know that there is no wrong way to do it!
 Most people strive for aerobic composting, where the pile heats up and breaks down faster, but anaerobic composting works as well–it is just smellier.
 There may be a variety of critters, from the expected (worms) to the exotic (black soldier fly larvae) that visit your pile; just know that it is nature doing its work.
-If you are creeped out by insects, keeping your pile wetter and turning it often should keep tiny visitors to a minimum.
+If you are creeped out by insects, keeping your pile moist and turning it often should keep tiny visitors to a minimum.

-REAP THE REWARDS
+REAP THE REWARDS: BLACK GOLD